-There's no Power Delivery due to the lack of USB-C out ports.
-A USB 3.1 cable, that comes with the dock, provides the power.
+There’s no Power Delivery due to the lack of USB-C out ports.
+A USB 3.1 cable that comes with the dock provides power.

 3. Dell USB 3.0 Triple Display Docking Station

-The Dell docking station goes a step ahead of its peers and lets you hook three monitors to your laptop.
+The Dell dock is another laptop docking station with 2 HDMI ports and goes a step ahead of its peers and lets you hook three monitors to your laptop.
 The good thing is that it manages to pull off this stunt with a small and compact build.
-However, there's a slight catch—only one of the monitors can stream 4K content while the other two will be able to stream at Full HD.
+However, there’s a slight catch—only one of the monitors can stream 4K content while the other two will be able to stream at Full HD.